BellaMrx/JavaScript_Introduction-To-Web-APIs/README.md

     - 3.4.
 Permanently monitor the position of the user
     - 3.5.
 Displaying the user's position on a map
  4. Drag & Drop-API
+    - 4.1.
+Making an HTML element `draggable`
+    - 4.2.
+Events that can occur during drag & drop